alandtse/MergeMapper/README.md

 As we see we intercept the function call Skyrim was already doing to see the target of the hit, and can therefore increment it's hit count.
 After that we pass the call along to the original function, letting it continue as it originally did.

+### Other Features
+#### Source Code Formatting
+The project ships with `.clang-format` file, which defines the source code formatting standard.
+Clang's format tool can automatically format your source code, and this tool is also integrated into common IDE's.
+Using your IDE's automatic formatting function should apply these rules, making them universal across all IDE's.

+This specific file uses a widely used standard for code formatting, but many such standards exist and many plugin authors use different ones.
+You can customize the file to find the style that you want for your plugin.
+The [Clang-Format Configurator](https://zed0.co.uk/clang-format-configurator/) is a useful tool for generating a file.